michaelmov/michaelmov.github.io/_posts/2018-05-10-angular-like-two-way-data-binding-vanilla-js.markdown

 };
 ```
 Key notes about `setPropUpdateLogic`:
-* First, I receive the prop as a parameter and check for it's existence in `scope`.
-Then, I define the logic that handles changes to the prop by passing an object with a `set` function.
+* First, I receive the prop as a parameter and check for its existence in `scope`.
+Then, I define the logic that handles changes to the prop by passing an object with a `set` function to `Object.defineProperty()`.
-* You can think `set` inside of `Object.defniteProperty` object as a callback that gets invoked everytime a given poperty's value is changed.
+* You can think of `set` inside `Object.defineProperty` object as a callback that gets invoked every time a given property's value is changed.

 ### Result
 That's it!
-As you see, it's fairly simple to create simple two-way data binding found in AngularJS and other JavaScript frameworks.
-Of course, my implmentation is as basic as it gets and covers the most basic of use cases, but it has certainly helped me understand what goes on behind the scenes when working with two-way data binding.
+As you see, it's very straightforward to create simple two-way data binding found in AngularJS and other JavaScript frameworks.
+Of course, my implementation is as basic as it gets and covers the most basic of use cases, but it has certainly helped me understand what goes on under the hood when working with two-way data binding.

  Here's a [JSFiddle](https://jsfiddle.net/michaelmov/5zj353vr/):
 <iframe width="100%" height="500" src="//jsfiddle.net/michaelmov/5zj353vr/embedded/js,html,result/dark/" allowpaymentrequest allowfullscreen="allowfullscreen" frameborder="0"></iframe>